RAVEL IN SEVILLE

 This unassuming, nuanced work has stood the test of time to emerge as one of the most ‘perfect’ pieces in the string quartet genre.
 From its plaintive simplicity to its compelling rhythmic drive it seems not an extra note was used to achieve its vision of innovation within classical forms.

-The conference will provide six 2.5 hour coaching sessions to explore the inner workings of this masterpiece.
+The conference will provide five 2.5 hour coaching sessions to explore the inner workings of this masterpiece.
 We will have countless opportunities to learn of its compositional essentials, to further our understanding of rehearsal techniques and to expand our personal range of expression.

 *A note about our teaching format